Summary: Drug Testing on Arrest (DToA) programme

 Drug Testing on Arrest (DToA)

-DToA is a police power that can test for the presence of Class A drugs on arrest, for individuals aged 18 and over, and after charge, for individuals aged 14 and over following the committal of a trigger offence, or with Inspector or above authority following the committal of any offence.
-The test is completed from a saliva swab to test for the presence of Class A drugs, currently cocaine and certain opiates.
+DToA is a police power that can test for the presence of certain Class A drugs (cocaine and certain opiates) on arrest, for individuals aged 18 and over; and after charge, for individuals aged 14 and over.
+Tests are conducted either following the committal of a trigger offence, or with Inspector or above authority following the committal of any offence.
+The test is based on a saliva swab which seeks the presence of cocaine and certain opiates.
 ‘Trigger’ offences are defined in law[footnote 2] (typically acquisitive crimes), ‘non-trigger’ offences cover all other offences.
 Non-trigger offences can be tested for where there are reasonable grounds to suspect that specified Class A drug use has contributed to or caused the offence and an Inspector or higher has granted approval.
 Following a positive test, police can refer individuals to an assessment to identify any need for treatment or support such as counselling.
 During this assessment the decision to refer to treatment is undertaken by a qualified drug support worker to ensure those for whom treatment or other support would be beneficial are referred to the appropriate services.

 DToA programme monitoring data

-In total, 36 police forces accepted the funding offer for DToA for the financial year 2022/23, and 37 forces accepted funding for the financial year 2023/24.
+In total, 36 police forces accepted the funding offer for DToA for the financial year 2022/23, 37 forces accepted funding for the financial year 2023/24 and 41 forces have accepted funding for the financial year 2024/25.
 Not all forces who accepted the offer have claimed the funding.

-Data from a small sample of tests from police forces who were able to provide referrals data shows that over 90% of positive tests result in a referral to assessment, and that nearly half of these positive tests result in a referral to treatment.
-Due to being based on a small sample, this may not reflect the proportions of all tests which result in a referral to assessment or treatment.
+Referral to assessment data is available for nearly 60% (36,135) of positive tests.
+Of these, over 90% (33,113) resulted in a referral to assessment for treatment.
+Where data is available for referrals to treatment, over 50% (3,486) of referrals to assessment led to referral to treatment.
+Due to being based on a limited sample, this may not reflect the proportions of all tests which result in a referral to assessment or treatment.

 Further details of the test data reported can be found in the supplementary tables on this page.